Everyone Loves a Party.

 Each curated gift box has hand-picked, ethically made treasures to ensure the person you love feels valued, connected, and celebrated.

-Leitia’s desire for connecting others and celebrating those you love shows an initiative that is exemplary of the Farnsworth Fund.
+Leitia’s desire for connecting others and celebrating those you love shows an initiative that is exemplary of the Fortitude Fund.
 As a Founder, she can continue growing her business, connecting with entrepreneurs like her, and flourishing in Fort Wayne.

 As for the future, Leitia hopes to a completely customizable party box to The Confetti Post’s arsenal of gifts.